-I regularly present programs created for early learners (children ages 0-6).
+I regularly present programs for early learners (children ages 0-6).

-I plan and create storytimes for various ages inside and outside the library.
-In the library, I regularly present Wee Wonders, storytime for ages 0-2, as well as Tales @ 10, an all ages family storytime.
-I regularly fill in for other librarians, presenting Rhyme Time (ages 2-3.5), Preschool Storytime (ages 3.5-6), Wonderworks (STEAM-themed storytime for ages 3-6), and Yoga Tales (yoga-themed storytime for ages 3-6).
-Outside of the library, I visit the Westerville Early Learning Center and Kindergarten classrooms to present preschool and kindergarten storytimes.
+In the library, I present Wee Wonders, storytime for ages 0-2, weekly.
+I occasionally fill in for other librarians by presenting Rhyme Time Storytime (ages 2-3.5), Preschool Storytime (ages 3.5-6), Wonderworks (STEAM-themed storytime for ages 3-6), and Yoga Tales (yoga-themed storytime for ages 4-6).
+Outside of the library, I present storytimes to students at the Westerville Early Learning Center, local preschools, and Westerville City School kindergarten and 1st grade classrooms.

-When presenting in-library storytimes, I use the library’s Smartboard to provide attendees with the text to rhymes and songs and to show apps, Tumblebooks, and videos.
-A sample preschool presentation is shown below:
+When presenting in-library storytimes, I use the library’s Smartboard to provide attendees with the words to the books, songs, rhymes, and activities we are exploring that week.

 Stuffed Animal Sleepover

-I ran a Stuffed Animal Sleepover for 30 stuffed animals (and their owners) in October 2016.
+In October 2016, I ran a Stuffed Animal Sleepover.
 After a drop-off storytime, attendees left their stuffed friends at the library overnight and picked up their friends the next day.

-Pictures of the event can be found by clicking on the picture below or clicking here:
+Pictures of the event can be found by clicking on the picture below or by clicking here.

 Parents sent in feedback about how much they enjoyed this program:

-As part of our efforts to assist with early literacy skills, Westerville Library hosts an Imagination Station in our youth department.
+Westerville Library hosts a monthly Imagination Station in the youth department.
 The theme of this station changes each month and includes different ways for patrons to interact with the department and develop their play and imagination skills.

 As part of my Superhero Headquarters imagination station, patrons could: